OnlyArweave/everythingarweave/README.md

-- 👋 Hi, I’m @everythingarweave
+- 👋 Hi, I’m @onlyarweave
-- 👀 I’m interested in Arweave
+- 👀 I’m interested in Arweave, are you?
 - 📫 How to reach me: @onlyarweave on twitter!